Aquilegia vulgaris var. stellata plena 'Green Apples' | columbine

 Unique creamy white double blooms emerge from green apple buds in late spring or early summer.
 With its ferny foliage, this bushy plant is ideal for brightening a shady spot.
 Will self-seed and form colonies over time.

-WARNING: May cause minor vomiting or stomach upset if ingested.
+- May cause minor vomiting or stomach upset if ingested.
+Mildly poisonous to livestock.
+Contact with sap may irritate the skin.

 Zones: 3 to 9